gis-ops/pyvalhalla/README.md

 Over time we will very likely deviate from Valhalla's own Python binding code to allow usages outside the scope of the core project.
 Refer to our [release pattern](./docs/releasing.md) to learn more about the versioning of this project.

+**Note**, the performance boost using these bindings compared to requesting an HTTP service is tremendous: on 500 random routes in Berlin, the bindings take 27 secs while HTTP on localhost takes 127 secs.

 ## Installation

 We distribute all 4 currently developed CPython versions as **binary wheels** for Win64, MacOS (Intel) and x86_64 Linux distributions with `glibc>=2.24` (most modern systems, see [PEP 600](https://www.python.org/dev/peps/pep-0600/)).
 We **do not** offer a source distribution on PyPI.
 Please contact us on enquiry@gis-ops.com if you need support building the bindings for your platform/distribution.